maheshchandra99/INVISIBILITY-CLOAK/README.md

 # INVISIBILITY-CLOAK
 # Red colour is invisible
-# when red colour come then it shoes initial captured picture
+# when red colour come then it shows initial captured picture